Iris confusa: Taxonomy

-It was first published and described by Joseph Robert Sealy in The Gardeners' Chronicle in 1937.
+The species was first described by Joseph Robert Sealy in The Gardeners' Chronicle in 1937.

-It was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003 and then updated on 2 December 2004.

-Iris confusa is an accepted name by the RHS.

 Distribution and habitat

 It is native to temperate regions of Asia.

 Range

 It is found in China, within the Chinese provinces, of Guangxi, Guizhou, Sichuan, and Yunnan.

 Habitat

 It grows beside forests (and woods), in open groves, on hillside grasslands (and meadows), and in ditches.

 It can also be found growing on in the midst of rocks and scrub on sharp or steep slopes.

 They can be found at an altitude of 1600–2400 m above sea level.

 Cultivation

 It is hardy to between USDA Zone 9 – Zone 11.
-It is thought hardy to −5C, it can be left outdoors in warm parts of the US, such as California.
+It is thought hardy to −5 °C, it can be left outdoors in warm parts of the US, such as California.
 It is also hardy to European Zone H4.
-In Britain (and some parts of Europe), it is classed as Tender, so can be grown in a pot and then over-winter in a cool greenhouse.
+In Britain (and some parts of Europe), it is classed as Tender, so it can be grown in a pot and then over-winter in a cool greenhouse.

-In Australia, it can be grown beneath shrubs, used as frost protection.
+In Australia, it can be grown beneath shrubs used as frost protection.